BinduMadhavi218/Cryptocurrency_Shiny_App/README.md

 # Cryptocurrency_Shiny_App
-This is the Final Project for the Visual analytics class.
-This project is for Crypto currency, the first taste of virtual money, available to anyone, anywhere, anytime.
+This project is on Cryptocurrency, the first taste of virtual money, available to anyone, anywhere, anytime.
+The visualizations we created shows the volatility, which is the dips and highs of the currency.
+People tend to buy more when there is a dip in the price.
+Our datasource is Kaggle.
+We got the data from multiple kaggle projects.
+Since we merged more than two datasets, we had to do a little bit of data pre-processing before we started working on the app.